Anterior cruciate ligament injury – symptoms, causes, knee pads and knee supports

 Common causes & risk factors

 The injury is often caused by twisting force in the weight-bearing knee, hyperextension or forceful forward movement of the lower leg.
 The combination of these movements increases the risk of rupture.
 Anterior cruciate ligament injuries are particularly common in football, handball, slalom and alpine skiing.
-Women are affected to a slightly higher extent than men, which is partly explained by anatomical and biomechanical differences.
+Women are affected to a slightly greater extent than men, which is partly explained by anatomical and biomechanical differences.

 Symptoms

-Severe pain at the time of injury
+- Severe pain at the time of injury

-Immediate swelling in the knee joint
+- Immediate swelling in the knee joint

-Difficulty supporting the leg
+- Difficulty supporting the leg

-Instability and feeling like the knee is “giving way”
+- Instability and feeling like the knee is “giving way”

-Bleeding in the knee joint is common in cases of total rupture
+- Bleeding in the knee joint is common in cases of total rupture

 When should you seek medical attention?